Gopesh111/Agentic-AI-LangGraph/README.md

 LLMs natively output unstructured text.
 If a backend system expects JSON and the AI includes extra conversational text (e.g., "Here is your JSON:"), the JSON parser crashes.

 To guarantee type safety, I implemented Structured Outputs in LangGraph.
 By defining a strict Pydantic `BaseModel` and binding it to the LLM node using `.with_structured_output()`, the agent is mathematically forced to adhere to the exact database schema.
 This eliminates the need for messy string manipulation or prompt engineering to get clean, reliable JSON data.

+### Topic 13: Reliability (Circuit Breaker Pattern)
+When an external tool fails, AI agents tend to panic and retry the same step repeatedly.
+In an automated workflow, this results in an infinite loop that rapidly drains API credits and crashes the system.

+To fix this, I implemented a Circuit Breaker pattern directly into the LangGraph state.
+By adding a `retry_count` tracker and a conditional routing edge, the graph monitors its own failures.
+If a node fails three consecutive times, the router cuts the connection and forces a graceful exit.
+This basic architectural addition is crucial for preventing runaway token consumption during local testing and deployment.

 ---